 - Independent outside directors are required to satisfy the independence criteria described in Attachment 1 hereof in addition to the requirements for outside directors set forth in the Companies Act and the independence criteria set forth in the Tokyo Stock Exchange.
-[4.9] - (2) In order to actively contribute to discussions at the Board, independent outside directors will hold meetings comprising of independent outside directors only to exchange and share information from an objective point of view.
-In addition, in order to collect information on or understand the current situation of the Group, independent outside directors will ask internal directors, corporate auditors (including outside corporate auditors), the management or other internal personnel of the Company to participate in such meetings or provide explanations as appropriate.
-[4.7, 4.8.1] - (3) Independent outside directors will establish a framework for communicating and coordinating with the management and for cooperating with the corporate auditors by appointing a director from among themselves to handle such matters.
+[4.9] - (2) In order to actively contribute to discussions at Board meetings, independent outside directors will hold meetings comprising of independent outside directors only to exchange and share information from an objective point of view.
+In addition, in order to collect information on or understand the current situation of the Group, independent outside directors will ask internal directors, A&SB members (including outside A&SB members), the management or other internal personnel of the Company to participate in such meetings or provide explanations as appropriate.
+[4.7, 4.8.1]

+(3) Independent outside directors will establish a framework for communicating and coordinating with the management and for cooperating with the A&SB members by appointing a director from among themselves to handle such matters.
 [4.8.2]